Long-sightedness - Hyperopia

-Farsightedness is the visual disorder characterised by blurred near vision.
-Farsightedness, usually a congenital defect, is caused by a shortening of the eye.
+Farsightedness is the vision disorder characterized by blurred near vision.
+Farsightedness, a mostly congenital defective vision, is caused by a shortening of the eye.

-Farsightedness, usually a congenital defect, is caused by a shortening of the eye.
+Farsightedness, a mostly congenital defect of vision, is caused by a shortening of the eye.
 People who are farsighted can usually still see well in the distance, while objects in the near distance appear blurred.
-The opposite is true for short-sighted people: objects near appear sharp and those far away appear blurred.
+The opposite is true for nearsighted people: objects near appear sharp and those far away appear blurred.

-Normal farsightedness can be caused by two different things: Axial hyperopia or refractive hyperopia.
-If the eyeball is actually shortened, this results in axial hyperopia, which restricts vision.
-If there is too little refractive power in the corneal vitreous body-eye lens system (optical apparatus), refractive hyperopia can occur.
+Normal farsightedness can be caused by two different things: Axis hyperopia or refractive hyperopia.
+If there is an actual shortened eyeball, axial hyperopia occurs, which limits vision.
+If there is too little refractive power in the corneal vitreous body-eye lens system (optical apparatus), refractive hyperopia may occur.
 It is advisable for all sufferers to have their eyes checked regularly by an ophthalmologist.

 Examples of farsightedness - hyperopia

-Objects that are very close to each other are intended for persons with Long-sightedness (also called hyperopia, hyperopia or hypermetropia) only blurred.
+Objects that are very close are difficult to see for people with farsightedness (also known as hyperopia or hypermetropia) can only be recognized in a blurred way.

 Treatment options for farsightedness